 Allergic rhinitis is the medical term given for inflammation of the nasal lining caused by an allergic trigger.
-Many people refer to it as hay fever.
+Many people refer to it as hay fever if it is due to pollen.
 It is very common and affects 10-15% of children and 26% of adults in the UK.
 (GK Scadding et al, 2017).
 It can significantly affect quality of life, work and school performance and attendance, and is a risk factor for the development of asthma.

-Allergic rhinitis has trebled in the last 20 years (Allergy the unmet need, 2003) The nose is the entrance to the start of the respiratory tract and some things that are inhaled have the potential to cause allergic symptoms.
-If symptoms are uncontrolled they can affect the sinuses, throat, voice box and lower airways as well as the eyes and middle ear.
+The nose is the entrance to the start of the respiratory tract and some things that are inhaled have the potential to cause allergic symptoms.
+If symptoms are uncontrolled, they can affect the sinuses, throat, voice box and lower airways as well as the eyes and middle ear.

-What symptoms should I look out for?
+What symptoms of hay fever or allergic rhinitis should I look out for?

 - Sneezing

 - Itchy nose/itchy palate/itchy throat

-- Blocked nose/stuffy nose/nasal congestion
+- Blocked nose/stuffy nose/ nasal congestion

 - Runny nose (usually with clear fluid)/ nasal discharge

 - Red/itchy/watery eyes (that can become very sore or infected with frequent rubbing)

-- Post nasal drip (the sensation of mucus running down the back of the throat)
+- Postnasal drip (the sensation of mucus running down the back of the throat)

 - Cough

-- Wheezing/asthma symptoms/tight chest/breathlessness
+- Wheezing/asthma symptoms/tight chest/breathlessness are these last 4 points common?

 - Sinus inflammation/pain

 - Feeling of itch in ear/ear blockage

-- Nose bleeds This may be due to the lining of the nose being itchy and is often rubbed or scratched.